Paul Tsongas: Early life

-He served as a Peace Corps volunteer in Ethiopia from 1962 to 1964, and as Peace Corps Country Director in the West Indies from 1967 to 1968.
+Tsongas served as a Peace Corps volunteer in Ethiopia from 1962 to 1964, and as Peace Corps Country Director in the West Indies from 1967 to 1968.
 In 1967, Tsongas – working as an aide to Congressman F. Bradford Morse – met Niki Sauvage, who was spending the summer in Arlington, Virginia.
 They were married in 1969, and had three daughters: Ashley, Katina, and Molly.
 Niki Tsongas was a U.S. Representative from Massachusetts from 2007 to 2019.
 When Tsongas ran for office, out of concern that people would pronounce the silent T in his last name, the campaign distributed bumper stickers saying "Tsenator Tsongas".

 Political career

 Tsongas first entered politics as a city councilor, elected to the Lowell City Council in 1969 where he served two consecutive terms.
 Tsongas went on to serve as a county commissioner of Middlesex County, Massachusetts.
 In 1974, he ran for United States House of Representatives from a district anchored by Lowell.
 The district had elected only three Democrats in its entire existence and had been in Republican hands continuously since 1895.
 However, in the massive Democratic wave of the post-Watergate election of 1974, he defeated freshman Republican Paul W. Cronin by a 21-point margin.
 He was reelected in 1976, becoming the first Democrat to hold the district for more than one term.
-Increasingly popular and well-liked in Massachusetts, in 1978 he ran for and was elected to the United States Senate, defeating incumbent Republican Edward Brooke by a 10-point margin.